 All logos and branding guidelines can be found on www.unitedwayracine.org/branding.
-The information on the webpage is designed to help impact partners fulfill their funding agreement requirements and, more importantly, to help impact partners and UWRC successfully co-promote their partnership.
+The information on the webpage is designed to help impact partners fulfill their funding agreement requirements and, more importantly, to help impact partners and UWRC successfully copromote their partnership.
 Impact partners are encouraged to submit materials using the UWRC logo for approval.
-If you have any questions about branding and messaging guidelines or want to discuss co-promotion opportunities, please contact Heather
+In all cases the official United Way of Racine County logo should be used.
+The global (not localized) logo is not acceptable.

-Collier, Marketing and Communications Director, via email at hcollier@unitedwayracine.org or by phone at 262-898-2257.
+If you have any questions about branding and messaging guidelines or want to discuss copromotion opportunities, please contact Heather Collier, marketing and communications director, via email at hccllier@unitedwayracine.org or by phone at 262-898-2257.